Aleksandar Stanojević: Return to Partizan

 On 1 September 2020, Stanojević returned to Partizan, signing a two-year contract as head coach.

-In his first season after return to Partizan Stanojevic lead team to second place in the Serbian SuperLiga, making longest winning streak in the club history of 19 wins in the row.
-In this season Stanojevic lead Partizan to Serbian Cup final where his team was defeated by Red star after penalties.

-In the first part of season 2021/2022 Stanojevic saw the team reaching best result in Serbian League in club history making 19 wins and 2 draws without lose, reaching first place in the Serbian SuperLiga, with the most goals scored (57) and the least goals conceded (6).
+In his first season after return to Partizan Stanojević lead team to second place in the Serbian SuperLiga, making longest winning streak in the club history of 19 wins in the row.
+In this season Stanojević lead Partizan to Serbian Cup final where his team was defeated by Red star after penalties.
+In the first part of season 2021–22 Stanojević saw the team reaching best result in Serbian League in club history making 19 wins and 2 draws without lose, reaching first place in the Serbian SuperLiga, with the most goals scored (57) and the least goals conceded (6).
 Also, Partizan for the first time plays in Europa Conference League reaching the group stage after wins over FC DAC 1904 Dunajska Streda, PFC Sochi and C.D.
 Santa Clara.
 After group stage Partizan reached Europa Conference League knockout round play off.
 Partizan triumphed in both legs of their Europa Conference League knockout round play-off against AC Sparta Prague, 1-0 in Prague and 2-1 in Belgrade.

 Konyaspor

-On Tuesday, January 17, 2023, he signed a 1.5-year contract with Turkish Super League football club Konyaspor.
+On January 17, 2023, he signed a 1.5-year contract with Turkish Super League club Konyaspor.